rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 `$ aws s3 mb s3://<enter-a-bucket-name>`

 Add `--region` option if you want it in a particular region.
+If you get any authentication error, add `--profile <your-aws-profile-name>` in the command.

 # Generate the artifacts